 A Trigger does not necessarily mean you're gathering all the information you need.
 In the Pull in Samples step, you can view the available info in the drop down.
 We'll show you how to add another action to get the rest.

 If you haven't connected your Drift and Zapier accounts, now is the time to do so!

-Navigate to Settings>Apps>Zapier and you should see a token that looks something like this:
+Navigate to Settings>Integrations>Zapier and you should see a token that looks something like this:

-Copy the ink and paste it into Zapier, the location where you paste the link can be seen below:
+Copy the token and paste it into Zapier, the location where you paste the link can be seen below:

 Select a Sample